 Lower your mortgage

 Refinance your mortgage.
 “With the interest rates that we’re seeing because of the pandemic, this is creating a ‘once in a lifetime’ chance to lock down or lower one’s interest rate and save a lot of money,” says Kevin Leibowitz, owner of Grayton Mortgage.
 “Thirty-year mortgage rates are below 3 percent, and 15-year mortgage rates are close to 2 percent.”
 Those may sound like tiny numbers, but they could translate into thousands in savings over the lifetime of your loan.
-When refinancing or buying a home, make sure you don’t make this mistake that could cost you thousands.

 Make biweekly mortgage payments.
 “I recommend homeowners make biweekly mortgage payments if they can afford it,” says Andrew Latham, a certified personal finance counselor and the managing editor of SuperMoney.com.
 By paying half of your mortgage every two weeks, you’ll actually end up making the equivalent of 13 monthly mortgage payments a year—which helps you pay off your principal faster and decreases the amount of interest you’ll pay over the lifetime of your loan.
 “Although this is a modest increase in mortgage payments,” Latham explains, “it can help you save $34,724 in interest and repay the mortgage nearly five years early on a $200,000 mortgage with a 30-year term and a 5 percent interest rate.”